Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Empirical Study

-We assess both motivations for the discrete approach by comparing discrete distributions with the exponential, Weibull, gamma and generalized gamma distributions within the GAS framework.
-We describe the generalized gamma distribution and its special cases in \ref{app:gengamma}.
-The exponential distribution and the Weibull distribution were proposed to model financial durations by \cite{Engle1998}, while the generalized gamma distribution was proposed by \cite{Lunde1999a}.
-Both \cite{Bauwens2004} and \cite{Fernandes2005} found that the generalized gamma distribution is more adequate than the exponential, Weibull and Burr distributions.
+We compare the proposed discrete ZIACD model with continuous models based on the generalized gamma distribution (see Technical Appendix C) with GAS dynamics.
+The generalized gamma distribution contains the exponential, Weibull, and gamma distributions as special cases and belongs to the family of the generalized F distribution.
+The use of the generalized gamma distribution in ACD models was proposed by \cite{Lunde1999a}.
+Both \cite{Bauwens2004} and \cite{Fernandes2005} found that the generalized gamma distribution is more adequate than the exponential, Weibull, and Burr distributions.
 The study \cite{Xu2013} shows that the log-normal distribution does not outperform the generalized gamma distribution either.
 For these reasons, the generalized gamma distribution is our main candidate for the competing continuous distribution.
-In our comparison, we do not consider the generalized F distribution as it has 4 parameters and in most cases of financial durations reduces to the generalized gamma distribution as discussed by \cite{Hautsch2003} and \cite{Hautsch2011}.
-We also do not consider Birnbaum-Saunders distribution as it models median instead of mean and therefore does not strictly belong to the traditional ACD class.
+In our comparison, we do not consider the generalized F distribution as it has four parameters and in most cases of financial durations reduces to the generalized gamma distribution as discussed by \cite{Hautsch2003} and \cite{Hautsch2011}.
+We also do not consider the Birnbaum--Saunders distribution as it models the median instead of the scale parameter and therefore does not strictly belong to the traditional ACD class.
+Models based on continuous distributions must address the issue of zero durations.
+We consider two ways of dealing with zero values in continuous models -- discarding them and truncating them to a given value.
+Furthermore, we consider three values for truncating -- 0.001, 0.0005, and 0.0001 seconds. \cite{Bauwens2006} used truncation to the half of the smallest increment, which is 0.0005 seconds in our case.
+Similarly to the previous section, we compute log-likelihood on a discrete grid of centiseconds.
+In the case of discarding zeros, we compare the generalized gamma model with the zero-inflated negative binomial model that is also estimated without zero values.

-First, in a simulation study, we study discretness of data and show how various degrees of rounding affect discrete and continuous models.
-Second, in an empirical study, we study zero durations and show how various treatments of zero values induce loss of information.
-We find that the proposed discrete approach is superior from both perspectives.
-Third, we discuss the dynamic censoring model of \cite{Harvey2020} and the dynamic zero-augmented model of \cite{Hautsch2014} that represent the state-of-the-art approaches to excessive zeros modeling.